jvbf97/tennis-ace/README.md

 - Pandas
 - Seaborn
 - Matplotlib
+- Numpy

 ## About
-This model is an extension of a [Code Academy](www.codeacademy.com) learning project.
+This model is an extension of a [Code Academy](https://www.codecademy.com/learn) learning project.
 It's a more complex aproach using diferent techniques.